rwtolbert/fltk-janet/README.md

 ## Updating cfltk

-First update the cfltk submodule.
+First update the cfltk submodule, then re-generate the Janet native module code.

 Generating the wrapper code requires Python 3 with the `libclang` package installed.

-Something like:
+Something like this works, from the root of the source tree:

 ```
 $ python -m venv .venv